CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Experiments

+\paragraph{\method compresses reasoning while preserving accuracy.} Across all three models, \method substantially shortens reasoning traces while keeping accuracy close to the base model, and it improves accuracy where the base model has room.
+On the in-domain math benchmarks it reduces length by up to 57\% (MATH-500) with accuracy held within about one point on MATH-500 and the AIME benchmarks.
+The accuracy effect depends on base-model headroom: the already-strong Qwen3-8B and Qwen3-14B (both above 93\% on MATH-500) are preserved, with Qwen3-14B gaining up to 3.3 points, while DeepSeek-R1-Distill-Llama-8B starts lower and \emph{improves} on all five benchmarks, by up to 10.8 points on MATH-500.
+The concise teacher removes redundant tokens that would otherwise accumulate errors, so the accuracy benefit is largest where the base model leaves the most room.

-A key design question for any compression method is how to allocate budget across problems of varying difficulty.
-Prior RL methods estimate difficulty from rollout pass rates~\citep{zhang2025dipo, diet2025} or train separate difficulty classifiers. \method requires none of this: \textbf{difficulty adaptation emerges for free from the KL objective}.
+\paragraph{Compression naturally adapts to problem difficulty.} Prior RL methods estimate difficulty from rollout pass rates~\citep{zhang2025dipo, diet2025} or train separate difficulty classifiers; \method requires none of this, as difficulty adaptation emerges from the KL objective.
+Using benchmarks as a difficulty proxy, \method compresses the easier MATH-500 by 32\% to 57\% but the harder AIME benchmarks by only 5\% to 38\%.
+The model compresses easy problems more than hard ones with no explicit difficulty estimate, which follows from the per-token KL signal (see \S\ref{sec:difficulty}).